DaniilHarik/node-bootstrap-express-mongoose-passport-starter/README.md

 * express-validator
 * nodemailer

-Basic signup and login is configured to run out of the box.
+Basic sign-up and login is configured to run out of the box.

 MongoStore is used for session persistance.